Cranberry Oatmeal Bake

 • Place the oats, pecans, cinnamon, baking powder, and salt in an oven-safe 8×11-inch baking dish.

 • In a small mixing bowl, whisk together the egg, milk, ¼ cup maple syrup, and orange zest.
-Pour over the oat mixture and fold in the cranberries.
-Gently press down to make sure all the oats are covered with the wet mixture.
+Pour it over the oat mixture, then fold in the cranberries.
+Gently press down to make sure the wet mixture covers all of the oats.

-• Whisk the remaining maple syrup with the greek yogurt.
-Serve the oatmeal with a dollop of the maple greek yogurt.
-(Slice in half lengthwise, then in 4s to make 8 pieces)
+• Whisk the remaining maple syrup with the Greek yogurt.
+Serve the cranberry oatmeal bake with a dollop of the maple Greek yogurt.

 Notes